-Cellular Tower Data Analysis Mobile phones are continuously, passively monitoring signals from proximate cellular towers.
+Mobile phones are continuously, passively monitoring signals from proximate cellular towers.
 However, due to power constraints, a mobile phone typically does not continuously send back similar signals alerting the nearby towers of its particular location.
-While there has been recent work on analysis of data from mobile phone operators (González, Hidalgo, and Barabási 2008; Onnela et al. 2007), call data records (CDR) from operators only provide estimates of locations when the phone is in use.
+While there has been recent work on analysis of data from mobile phone operators [1,2], call data records (CDR) from operators only provide estimates of locations when the phone is in use.
 Therefore, the only method of obtaining continuous cellular tower data is by installing a logging application on the mobile phone itself.

-There have been a variety of projects that have involved installing a mobile phone application that logs visible cellular towers and Bluetooth devices on a set of subjects phones including HIIT's Context project, MIT's Reality Mining project (Eagle and Pentland 2006) and the PlaceLab (Chen et al. 2006; LaMarca et al. 2005) research at Intel Research.
-Additionally, other research projects have demonstrated the utility of cellular tower data for a broad spectrum of applications ranging from contextual image tagging (Davis et al. 2004) to inferring the mobility of an individual (Sohn et al.
+There have been a variety of projects that have involved installing a mobile phone application that logs visible cellular towers and Bluetooth devices on a set of subjects phones including HIIT's Context project, MIT's Reality Mining project [3] and the PlaceLab [4,5] research at Intel Research.
+Additionally, other research projects have demonstrated the utility of cellular tower data for a broad spectrum of applications ranging from contextual image tagging [6] to inferring the mobility of an individual [7].
+Generally this logging software records between one to four of the cellular towers with the highest signal strength, however, recent research suggests it is possible to localize a handset down to 2.5 meter accuracies if the number of detected towers is dramatically increased [8].